 Since 1996, City Acupuncture Adelaide has led the effort to promote painless acupuncture as a safe and effective natural therapy to tens of thousands of Australians for their acute and chronic conditions.
 Find Out More About Us >>

 Acupuncture has helped millions of people over the past 5,000 years.
 Acupuncture care helps to relieve symptoms and signs of many health problems.
 It can also uncover the underlying root cause(s) of those symptoms.

-The goal of this dynamic and integrated health care system is to activate the natural, self-healing abilities of the body.
+This dynamic and integrated health care system aims to activate the natural, self-healing abilities of the body.
 It can also strengthen and support the body to prevent future illness and disease.

 Acupuncture is safe, natural, drug-free and effective, and the perfect way to get well and stay healthy.

 Because inside of you is an intelligent, energetic system that maintains health and balance.

 Einstein showed us that everything is made of and radiates energy.
 This subtle form of energy supports, shapes and enlivens our physical body and activates our lives.

 For the past 5,000 years, practitioners of acupuncture have called this intellectual energy Qi (pronounced “chee”).

 Numerous cultures have described this energy and called it by many names: prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether and ruach.

 – Ted Kaptchuck, The Web That Has No Weaver